The 14 Best Affordable Dog Foods in 2023

 Is all cheap dog food bad for dogs?

 There is a lot of research being conducted on commercial dog foods, and many of them turn out to be of low quality or lower nutritional value.
 Some products branded as premium are premium in name only.
-But many brands offer quality dog food at low prices.
+However, many brands offer quality dog food at low prices.

 Which cheap dog foods are the healthiest?